-1.0 credit, 10 hrs Field work Pre-requisite: ENG 91 Pre/Co-requisites: ENG 91
+1.0 credit, 10 hrs Field work Pre-requisite: ENG 91

-Acceptance by the Cooperative
+Acceptance by the Cooperative Education Committee

-Education Committee

 This course is designed to provide students with entry-level work experience related to the field of study.
 Students will gain clarity of career goals and an understanding of workplace culture and workplace culture and workplace competencies.